Did your Post Planner post fail to publish?

 In this article you'll learn how to locate the post, learn why it failed, and (hopefully) correct the problem so it doesn't happen again!

-The first thing you should do when you think a post has failed is go to POSTS > FAILED in the app.
+The first thing you should do when you think a post has failed is go to PUBLISHING > Posted > Failed in the app:

-Once you're there, select the profile(s) where the post was scheduled to publish.
+Once you're there, click the profile(s) where the failed post was supposed to publish.
 Then try to find the post.

-If you find the post, then it definitely failed and you can skip to the Section 3 below to learn what caused the failure and what to do next.
+If you find the post in the Failed section, then it definitely failed — and you can skip to the Section 3 below to learn what caused the failure and what to do next.

-If you can't find the post in FAILED, then the post either failed silently (which is extremely rare), or one of these 2 things happened:
+If you can't find the post in Failed, then the post either failed silently (which is extremely rare), or something else happened — probably one of these 2 things: